NicolasRitouet/WohnungAPI/README.md

 My own home automation system, based on arduino.
 Plan is:
 A) in each room, a module that transmit temperature and motion detection.
-This module will be composed of:
+Each module will be composed of:
 - a attiny 85
 - a dht22 (temperature and humidity sensor)
 - a pir motion detection sensor (HC-SR501)
 - a wireless transmitter (433mhz)